CONNECTICUT TRUCK ACCIDENT LAWYER

 4. Obtain the driver’s qualification file: Every trucking company must maintain a driver’s qualification file per the Federal Motor Carrier Safety Administration.
 The file includes the driver’s employment history, medical certifications, personnel records, quarterly/annual reviews, vehicle maintenance records, driving records, certifications, drug/alcohol tests.

 4. Obtain the driver’s logs, the truck’s GPS data, dispatch records, and the policies and procedures implemented by the trucking company.

 Truck companies are not going to roll over and easily provide the materials we are seeking.
 A lot of personal injury attorneys analyze truck accidents like other motor vehicle accidents.
 That is a mistake.
-Connecticut truck accidents require a different level of knowledge and expertise.
-At Bert McDowell Injury Law, we will analyze the driver’s on the road hours, whether he/she was under the influence of drugs/alcohol, information recorded by the truck’s ECM (the ECM or electronic control module is used to determine the how fast the truck was traveling immediately before the collision, sudden braking, speed changes, and gear shift), as well as other pertinent information.
-Connecticut truck accidents are specialized cases that requires great skills.
+Truck accidents require a different level of knowledge and expertise.
+At Bert McDowell Injury Law, we will analyze the driver’s on the road hours, whether he/she was under the influence of drugs/alcohol, information recorded by the truck’s ECM (the ECM or electronic control module is used to determine how fast the truck was traveling immediately before the collision, sudden braking, speed changes, and gear shift), as well as other pertinent information. truck accidents are specialized cases that require great skills.

 TYPES OF TRUCK DRIVER NEGLIGENCE

 Due to federal rules and regulations, truck drivers have strict guidelines on the number of hours they can travel in a 24-hour period.
 However, there are instances where drivers are not following the guidelines in order to meet their company’s deadlines or simply trying to rush home.

 Operating any motor vehicle under the influence of alcohol and/or drugs, let alone a tractor-trailer, cal lead to complete devastation.